CrossingsCon/crossingscon.org/_static/events/guests.md

 ---
 layout: page
-title: Special Guests
+title: Guests of Honor
 order: 30
 ---

-CrossingsCon is proud to welcome our special guests!
+CrossingsCon is proud to welcome our guests of honor!

 {% for guest in site.data.guests %}
 ## {{ guest.name }}